 2.4 km from Hotel

-The Richmond Olympic Oval, or the Richmond Oval, was the venue of the speed skating events and the official Olympic anti-doping lab of the 2010 Winter Olympics.
-A distinctive feature of the Richmond Oval is its unique "wood wave" roof.
-This roof, which is one of the longest clear spans in North America, includes one million board feet of B.C. pine-beetle kill wood linked together in undulating sections to create a rippled effect.
+The Richmond Olympic Oval, or the Richmond Oval, was the venue of the speed skating events of Vancouver's 2010 Winter Olympics.
+A distinctive feature of the Richmond Oval is its unique ""wood wave"" roof, which encompasses one million feet of B.C. pine-beetle kill wood, all linked together in undulating sections to create a rippled effect.

 MAYFAIR LAKES GOLF AND COUNTRY CLUB